 We also operate as an approved UCAS Centre for applications.
 You can view UCAS data protection guidelines online at https://www.ucas.com/aboutus/policies/terms-and-conditions/data-protection-guidance-advisers

 The Board of Directors have overall responsibility to ensure OK Student meets its legal and regulatory responsibilities under GDPR, and to ensure compliance with this Policy.
 However all staff including University Advisors, Admissions Officers, Placement Workers and Administration Managers all take responsibility for compliance under their employment.

 We use personal data in order to offer professional advisory and application services to our customers.
 It is important that the way we use (or “process”) that personal data is compliant with the GDPR effective immediately.

-Employees must contact the UK Director in the following circumstances:
+Employees must contact the Company Director in the following circumstances: